 Chiropractic adjustments are sessions of spinal manipulation administered by a doctor of chiropractic.
-These adjustments are used for chronic pain relief and treating other medical conditions by correcting spinal misalignments.
+Adjustments are used for chronic pain relief and treating other medical conditions by correcting spinal misalignments.

 What is a chiropractor?
-A chiropractor is a highly qualified health professional who has earned his/her Doctor of Chiropractic (D.C.) degree.
-Chiropractors adjust the patient’s spinal joints in ways that have been scientifically shown to address certain disorders.
+A chiropractor is a highly qualified healthcare professional who has earned their Doctor of Chiropractic (D.C.) degree.
+Chiropractors adjust the patient’s spinal joints to address certain disorders.

 Below, you’ll learn the answer to these questions: